 The reason any workout can provide better sleep is simply due to the fact that a strong workout will tire out your muscles and your body.
 Meaning, your body will need time to recover, and sleep is one of the main ways our bodies can recover from an intense workout.

-Since full body workouts are targeting your entire body within one workout session, you can trust you will be sleeping well that night!
-Because sleep is not just an important part of our lives, it is crucial to ensure you are getting quality sleep to feel rested and ready to go for whatever the next day brings.
+Since full-body workouts target your entire body within one workout session, you can trust that you will be sleeping well that night!
+Sleep is not just an important part of our lives; it is crucial to ensure you are getting quality sleep to feel rested and ready to go for whatever the next day brings.

 5. Fat Loss:

-In fact, a full body workout, with high intensity, can trigger EPOC (excess post-exercise oxygen consumption) which helps to restore your body after an intense workout.
-Since you’re activating multiple muscle groups at one time, you are also increasing your calories being burned!
+In fact, a full-body workout, with high intensity, can trigger EPOC (excess post-exercise oxygen consumption), which helps to restore your body after an intense workout.
+Since you’re activating multiple muscle groups at one time, you are also increasing the calories you’re burning!

 How to Fit Full Body Into Your Routine